SumoLogic/cloud-siem-content-catalog/rules/MATCH-S00630.md

 # [Rules](README.md): GCP Audit IAM DeleteServiceAccount Observed

 ## Description
 Identifies when a service account is deleted in Google Cloud Platform (GCP).
 A service account is a special type of account used by an application or a virtual machine (VM) instance, not a person.
-Applications use service accounts to make authorized API calls, authorized as either the service account itself, or as G Suite or Cloud Identity users through domain-wide delegation.
+Applications use service accounts to make authorized API calls, authorized as either the service account itself, or as Google Workspace or Cloud Identity users through domain-wide delegation.
 An adversary may delete a service account in order to disrupt their target's business operations.

 ## Additional Details
 |Detail|Value|